 I used oat flour made from processing oats in the blender into a flour.
-You can also buy the flour at the store but since you can easily make your own oat flour, save your self some cash and throw some oats in the food processor.
+You can also buy the flour at the store but since you can easily make your own oat flour, save your self some cash and throw some oats in the blender.
 Other than that, enjoy!

 - 1 large ripe banana mashed

 - 1 cup shredded zucchini

 - 1 1/2 cup oat flour